Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden Monkey).

 Last but not least, it’s important to educate the younger generations.
 They are the future.
 The new generations are the ones who can save endangered species.

-The future seems to be a bit bright in China for the Black Snub-Nosed Monkeys.
+The future seems to be a bit bright for the Black Snub-Nosed Monkeys in China.

 A big thank you to the TNC staff in Lijiang and Heqing, who are working so hard and passionately to protect the Wild Wonders of China: well done!
-A big thanks also goes to Michele, one of the Hong Kong staff members of TNC.
+A big thanks also goes to Michele, one of the TNC staff members in Hong Kong.

 Reminders for your trip to Southern China

-• The monkeys can be seen only in the morning between 9:00 am and 11:00 am.
-So you don’t need to spend more than one night in Tacheng unless you want to take more pictures.
-In that case, you’ll have to buy another ticket.
+- The monkeys can be seen only in the morning between 9:00 and 11:00 a.m.
+So you don’t need to spend more than one night in Tacheng unless you want to take more pictures, in which case you’ll have to buy another ticket.

 Here, you can find more pictures of the wildlife in China and other parts of the world.
 If you want to know where to photograph the Snow Leopard, don’t miss this post.
 If you are thinking about moving to China, check out my article.